 Back to the events calendar.

-16 September - Check the local weather forecast if you are taking part in this year's BUPA Great North Run.
+11 September - Check the local weather forecast if you are taking part in this year's Great North Run.

 The sight of swathes of runners crossing the Tyne Bridge is undoubtedly the iconic image for the spectators of the Great North Run, as well as the millions watching on television - whether they are watching for the elite athletes, or for the fancy dress and charity runners - that make this such a popular event.

-When it comes to elite runners, the race has been won in the past by such road running legends as Ethiopia's Haile Gebrselassie, two-time winner Martin Lel (who also holds the record time of 59:32), Paula Radcliffe and Tanni Grey-Thompson, meaning that the Great North Run is one of the few events that allows spectators to witness some of the world's best athletes for free.
+When it comes to elite runners, the race has been won in the past by such road running greats as Ethiopia's Haile Gebrselassie, double Olympic and world champion Mo Farah, Kenya's Martin Mathathi (who holds the course record of 58:56), Great Britain's Paula Radcliffe, Mary Keitany of Kenya and Ireland's Sonia O'Sullivan meaning that the Great North Run is one of the few events that allows spectators to witness some of the world's best athletes for free.

-For further information about the event, visit the Bupa Great North Run website.
+For further information about the event, visit the Great North Run official website.